Ajitesh00/Bridgelabz_2110992272/README.md

 ## 📅 14 May,2025
 - ✅ Learn about concepts like Arrow Functions, Iterables, Map and Set, WeakMap and WeakSet, Destructuring assignment.

+## 📅 15 May,2025
+- ✅ Revised all core JS programming concepts covered till now.